Bryan Adams: 2010s

 In February 2010, Adams released "One World, One Flame".
-On 12 February 2010, Adams performed a duet with Nelly Furtado.
-The song was called "Bang the Drum" and was co-written with Jim Vallance for the opening ceremony for the 2010 Winter Olympic Games in Vancouver, British Columbia.
-The ceremony was held indoors at BC Place Stadium.
+On February 12, 2010, at the 2010 Winter Olympics opening ceremony at BC Place Stadium, Adams performed "Bang the Drum", a duet with Nelly Furtado co-written with Jim Vallance for the event.

-Adams was one of several Canadian musicians to visit Canadian Prime Minister Stephen Harper at his official residence.
-Originally, the visit was meant to be Adams's plea to the Prime Minister to change copyright laws; instead, Harper turned it into an informal "jam session".
+In May 2010, Adams was one of several Canadian musicians to visit Canadian Prime Minister Stephen Harper at his official residence.
+Originally, the visit was meant to be Adams's plea to the Prime Minister to change copyright laws; instead, Harper turned it into an informal jam session.